TakyiuLo/rail-Heroku-Front-End/README.md

-# Bookmarks full stack project
+## Bookmarks full stack project
+# Summary
+For training purposes, this part of website is used as front-end giving a simple user interfaces.

+# Idea
+Well, I was browsing my Chrome bookmarks and I found I didn't know what most of are for so I created this website.
+Bookmarks is for creating a bookmark page that I can put descriptions along with title.

-Objective:
+# Objective:
-- The bookmark project is for demonstration of my ability to create a full stack project.
+- Demonstration of my ability to create a full stack project
-- The app itself is reponseive web design with CRUD actions.
+- Reponseive web design
-- CRUD stands for create, read, update, and delete.
+- CRUD actions
+- Use Ruby on Rails

+# Tech used
+- Html, CSS, Javascript
+- Handlebars, SCSS, JQuery
+- Bootstrap 4, Iconics

 # Wireframe:
 [Imgur](https://i.imgur.com/jiGrLbP.png)